 The College encourages an intern or former intern (within one year of graduation), a colleague, a supervisor or a combination of the above to nominate a Registered Dietitian in recognition of exceptional contributions and impact in their role as preceptor.
 Nomination forms can be found below.

-The deadline for nominations is June 1 and the award is presented at the luncheon for recipients at the College’s September council meeting.
+The deadline for nominations is on or before July 1st and the award is presented at a luncheon for recipients at the College’s September council meeting.

 - Preceptor Recognition Award Guidelines (PDF format)